Third suspect in Clark Co. detective's killing identified, considered 'armed and dangerous'

 The Vancouver Police Department is leading the investigation.
 Anyone with information about his whereabouts is urged to call 911.

 Brown, a former U.S. Marine, also worked as a corrections and patrol deputy.
-He was one of three deputies who shot and killed Kevin Peterson, Jr., during a drug sting in Hazel Dell.
+He was one of three deputies who shot and killed Kevin Peterson, Jr., during a drug sting in Hazel Dell in October 2020.

 Investigation: ‘Detectives do not have evidence’ Kevin Peterson Jr. fired at deputies before being killed